Victor Suthren: Career

-Born in Montreal, Suthren was educated at Bishop's University (BA) and Concordia University (MA) before joining the Civil Service, rising to serve as Director General of the Canadian War Museum, Ottawa (1986-1997) before leaving to pursue a writing career.
-A former university naval reservist, he later was appointed an active Honorary Captain(N) in the Royal Canadian Navy (1997-2014), charged with the promotion of greater public awareness of Canada's early naval heritage.
-Although an honorary appointee, for this work he received the Canadian Forces Decoration (CD) and the Queen's Diamond Jubilee Medal.
-He also holds an eagle feather presented to him by the Micmaq Confederacy of Prince Edward Island, Canada.
-A former member of the Savoy Society of Ottawa (1983-1993) for whom he was a member of the chorus and sang several minor leads in Gilbert and Sullivan light opera, he is a member of the international Captain Cook Society and has been an occasional film adviser and oceanic "tall ship" sailor in the replica of HM Bark "Endeavour" and other ships.
+Born in Montreal, Suthren was educated at Bishop's University (BA, 1965) and Concordia University (MA, 1970).
+He joined the Civil Service and rose to serve as Director General of the Canadian War Museum, Ottawa (1986-1997) before leaving to pursue a writing career.
+A former university naval reservist, he was appointed to a lengthy term as an Honorary Captain(N) in the Royal Canadian Navy (1997-2014), attached to the office of the Commander of the RCN, and received the Canadian Forces Decoration (CD) and the Queen's Diamond Jubilee Medal.
+He has been President of the international Captain Cook Society since May 2023, and has been an occasional film adviser and oceanic "tall ship" sailor in the replica of HM Bark "Endeavour" and other ships.
+From 1983 to 1993 he sang in the chorus and in some minor lead roles with the Ottawa Savoy Society's Gilbert and Sullivan productions.
+In 1969 he married Lindsay Scott of Montreal, an artist and teacher of biology, and they have three children, who also have families.